JeremyRand/namecoin.org/download/index.md

 </div>

+## Tor Browser

+[Tor Browser Nightly](https://nightlies.tbb.torproject.org/nightly-builds/tor-browser-builds/) for GNU/Linux has experimental Namecoin resolution built-in.
+Set the environment variable `TOR_ENABLE_NAMECOIN=1` to use it.

 ## Namecoin Core Client (Stable Release)

 **If you installed the ncdns Windows installer, then you probably already have Namecoin Core.**